franskloet/aws-tools/CEPH_LIMITATIONS.md

-# Ceph RGW IAM Limitations
+# Ceph RGW IAM Limitations (Squid Release)

-This document describes the limitations of Ceph RGW's IAM implementation when using these AWS tools.
+This document describes the limitations and capabilities of Ceph RGW's IAM implementation in the Squid release when using these AWS tools.

 ## Summary

-IAM users created via `aws iam create-user` have limited functionality with Ceph RGW's S3 implementation.
-While the IAM operations themselves work, the created users cannot effectively access S3 resources in most scenarios.
+Ceph Squid introduced proper IAM account support, making most IAM operations functional.
+However, there are still some limitations around resource-specific access control.

+## Prerequisites

+- Ceph Squid or later
+- IAM accounts feature enabled
+- Using an IAM Root Account (your default profile should have ARN ending in `:root`)

 ## What Works ✓

-- **Creating IAM users** via `aws iam create-user`
+- **Creating IAM users** via `aws iam create-user` - Fully functional
-- **Creating IAM groups** via `aws iam create-group`
+- **Creating IAM groups** via `aws iam create-group` - Fully functional
-- **Adding users to groups** via `aws iam add-user-to-group`
+- **Adding users to groups** via `aws iam add-user-to-group` - Fully functional
-- **Attaching AWS managed policies** like `AmazonS3FullAccess` to groups
+- **Attaching AWS managed policies** like `AmazonS3FullAccess` to groups - Fully functional
-- **S3 access with managed policies** - Users in groups with `AmazonS3FullAccess` CAN access S3
+- **S3 access with managed policies** - Works perfectly
+- **IAM inline user policies with wildcard resources** - Works (e.g., `"Resource": "*"`)
+- **IAM inline group policies with wildcard resources** - Works (e.g., `"Resource": "*"`)

 ## What Doesn't Work ✗

-- **IAM inline group policies** - Do NOT grant S3 access to group members
-- **IAM inline user policies** - Do NOT grant S3 access to users
+- **IAM inline policies with specific bucket ARNs** - Policies like `"Resource": "arn:aws:s3:::bucket-name/*"` fail
-- **Bucket policies with IAM user principals** - Do NOT grant access to IAM users
+- **Bucket policies with IAM user principals** - Bucket policies specifying IAM users don't grant access
-- **Per-user or per-folder access restrictions** - Cannot be implemented
+- **Resource-specific access restrictions** - Cannot restrict access to specific buckets/paths via inline policies
+- **Per-user folder access** - Cannot implement user-specific path restrictions

 ## Root Cause

-When you create an IAM user via `aws iam create-user`, Ceph RGW creates an IAM identity but does NOT create the underlying RGW user structure that's required for S3 operations.
-This means:
+The limitations stem from incomplete implementation of resource-level access control in Ceph RGW's IAM:

-1. The IAM user exists and can authenticate
+1. IAM users are properly created and can authenticate
-2. IAM policies appear to be attached correctly
+2. Policies with wildcard resources (`"Resource": "*"`) work correctly
-3. But S3 operations fail with `AccessDenied` (with empty error messages)
+3. Policies with specific ARNs (`"Resource": "arn:aws:s3:::bucket/*"`) fail with `AccessDenied`
-4. AWS CLI shows: `argument of type 'NoneType' is not iterable`
+4. The error message is empty, causing AWS CLI to show: `argument of type 'NoneType' is not iterable`

-## Solution: Use radosgw-admin

-For full S3 functionality with Ceph RGW, users must be created using `radosgw-admin`:
+## Solutions and Workarounds

+### For Full Access Control

+If you need resource-specific access control, the options are limited:

+1. **Use managed policies only** - Stick to AWS managed policies like `AmazonS3FullAccess` or `AmazonS3ReadOnlyAccess`
+2. **Use wildcard inline policies** - Create inline policies with `"Resource": "*"` (all-or-nothing access)
+3. **Wait for Ceph updates** - Resource-level IAM support may be improved in future releases
+4. **Use radosgw-admin** - For complete control, create users via radosgw-admin:

 ```bash
 # Create RGW user (not IAM user)